Eyob721/alx-low_level_programming/0x0B-malloc_free/README.md

 1-strdup.c

-- a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.
+- a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter
 - an implementation of strdup function

+2-str_concat.c

+- a function that concatenates two strings